-For 82 years, since it first opened as a junior high school, “Backus” has been the center for community gatherings of all types.
+For 85 years, since it first opened as a junior high school, “Backus” has been the center for community gatherings of all types.
 During its days as a junior high school, the Auditorium and gym hosted basketball games, proms, baccalaureates, graduations, plays, concerts, guest speakers, lyceums, cooking classes sponsored by the Daily Journal, talent shows, pageants, Border Concerts, community gatherings and dinners.
 In 2002, its school days ended, the 1937 Art Deco building transitioned to the “Backus Community Center” and a new life as a home to community services, arts and cultural programs and youth activities.

 Dozens of community events draw people of all ages including: Icebox Days, Arrowhead 135 Ultra Marathon – both in January; dinners, banquets, meetings, classes, a Halloween Treat Street, Logging Camp Christmas Dinner, Deer Hunters Banquet, candidate forums and receptions.
 Backus also supports local law enforcement agencies by providing space for training and education for officers and canines.

 Comments from Backus stakeholders:

 - The word “Backus” should be in the dictionary with a definition “a place where all things are possible”.
 A community needs a heart and our Backus Community Center provides it in International Falls.
 As a small, remote area, we are in need of an entity that looks after the social and artistic needs of the citizens.
 At Backus, many of the activities that go on would not have a home without the spaces and services available there.
 The revitalization of the structure was also a revitalization of the core of the community.
 People were brought together and continue to be as this force we call “Backus” moves forward.
 I love to see the auditorium full of folks enjoying music, plays and other events.
 I love knowing that businesses, churches and other agencies are coming together there to support the needs of this town.